PureHolisticWellness lotus logoPureHolisticWellness

 Some tips for getting the best night’s sleep possible include implementing a good skincare routine and sleep environment, as well as some lifestyle factors that can affect how you feel when you wake up in this world.

 Try to get 7–9 hours of sleep per night (and go to bed at the same time every day).
-By being consistent, you regulate your body clock which in turn helps the skin to regenerate itself better.
+Consistency may help regulate your body clock, which in turn may support the skin's natural regeneration cycle.

 Keep up with your fluid intake during the day but slow down soon after, so you don’t have to wake up in the middle of the night.